mayasharma2110/Name-the-element/README.md

 #### First Time Visitor Goals

+* As a first time user, I want the instructions to be clear for the quiz.

+* As a first time user, I want to see an example question of the quiz before I start the game.

+* As a first time user, I want to be provided with clear feedback of how I am progressing during the quiz and also at the end.

-* As a first time user...
+* As a first time user, I want to have fun playing the game and learn new facts.

-* As a first time user...
+* As a first time user, I want to be able to from a range of difficulty levels depending on my knowledge of chemistry.

-* As a first time user...
+* As a first time user, I want to be able to start the current quiz questions again.

+* As a first time user, I want to be able to go back to the home page and re-select the number of questions and/or the difficulty level.

 #### Returning Visitor Goals

-* As a returning user...

-* As a returning user...
+* As a returning user, I want the to achieve many of the same goals as a first time visitor.

-* As a returning user...
+* As a returning user, I want to be able to select the number of questions the quiz will give me.

+* As a returning user, I want to be able to choose another difficulty level depending on my knowledge level of chemistry and how well I did on the quiz on my first attempt.

 #### Frequent User Goals

-* As a frequent user...

-* As a frequent user...
+* As a frequent user, I want to add a timer to the quiz to challenge myself further.

+* As a frequent user I want the to achieve many of the same goals as a first time visitor and a returning visitor.

 ### Strategy